 Business process automation paves the way for a streamlined workflow that is unbridled by manual, time-sucking tasks.
 BPA enables you to automate Analytics, Sales, Planning, and Customer relationships.

 If you don’t know all the ins and outs of a process, including who is responsible for operating the process, you probably won’t be able to effectively automate it.

-Your technical background and experiences over time would have shaped you and provide more insight into how well processes are functioning.
-This creates a clear path for higher productivity and eliminates wasteful activities.
+Your technical background and experiences over time would have shaped you and provided more insight into how well processes are functioning.
+So, this creates a clear path for higher productivity and eliminates wasteful activities.